calarchivists/sca-handbook/05_History/05-07_committee-history.md

 _This history is to be updated as information surfaces from SCA archives or other sources._

 ## Advocacy and Public Policy
+_Committee established in 2020 to succeed Government Affairs Committee, which was discontinued at the same time_
-- Lisa Mix (2020-2023)
+- Lisa Mix (2020-2022)

+_Committe charge and name changed in 2022 to Labor, Advocacy, and Public Policy Committee_

 ## Automation
 - Nicole Bouché (1987-1989)
 - Robert B. Freeman (1989-1991)
 - Dennis Bitterlich (1991-1992)

-- _Committee discontinued in 1991/2 at recommendation of the Task Force on Committees_
+_Committee discontinued in 1991/2 at recommendation of the Task Force on Committees_

 ## Awards
-- _Committee created in 1991/2 at recommendation of the Task Force on Committees_
+_Committee created in 1991/2 at recommendation of the Task Force on Committees_
 - Robin Chandler (1992-1993)
 - Steven Mandeville Gamble (1993-1994)
 - Helene Whitson (1994-1995)